Reviews

 Read More

-Recommended Halloween Reading: Chuckberry J. Pascual’s ‘Mars, May Zombie!’ - One News PH
+Recommended Halloween Reading: Chuckberry J. Pascual’s ‘Mars, May Zombie!’ - One News PH [Book review]

 The zombie allegory obviously makes parallelisms with the total lockdown on whole communities that was imposed at the height of the COVID-19 pandemic.
 The division of zombie-stricken Philippine society into various “zones” connotes the segregation and class divisions that are par for the course in ordinary society, but which get heightened during emergencies.
 Which should underscore that “Mars, May Zombie!” may yet be the dystopian novel for the “new normal.”